Recognizing the signs of undiagnosed diabetes at school: Guidance for school staff

 The material implementation was led by Mikayla Sonnenberg, CRPC, Division of Endocrinology, The Hospital for Sick Children.

-These materials were created with by knowledge users, educators, caregivers of children living with diabetes, people with lived experience, diabetes healthcare providers, researchers, and organizations.
+These materials were created by knowledge users, educators, caregivers of children living with diabetes, people with lived experience, diabetes healthcare providers, researchers, and organizations.

 Funding